 Hi.
 I’m Mary, 27.
 I didn’t graduate from the so-called dropshipping courses and had no idea about how to get rich quickly, as you might be thinking right now.
 Due to the Covid-19 pandemic, I lost my job.
 I couldn’t even get out of my house because of the lockdowns in my country, which left me no choice but to find another job, one that was online-based.

 Back then, I learned everything about dropshipping on the Internet.
 I joined almost every e-commerce/dropshipping group on Facebook and Reddit, but they were not as helpful as I expected.
 Fortunately, I came across several valuable stories on experienced sellers’ blogs in which they illustrated the whole journey they went through.
 I scrutinized the stories, deducted the most important lessons, and implemented them in my own ways.
 I adapted them to my circumstances along the way, which eventually led to the numbers that you have seen above.

 Currently, I have not quite caught up with the respectful sellers from whom I have earned my lessons; they are certainly a long way ahead of me.
 However, as “the more we share, the more we have” is the mantra I always live by, I would like to share my meager knowledge with you all.

 My journey towards today’s achievement can be summed up in the following 7 steps.
-I hope my story today will be somehow valuable, and may adequately inspire some of you to get a fresh start and be your own boss with dropshipping.
+I hope my dropshipping case study today will be somehow valuable, and may adequately inspire some of you to get a fresh start and be your own boss with dropshipping.